jdeda/CatRecognizers/README.md

 ### Welcome to CatRecognizers
 Here you'll find a trio of machine learning models trained to label an image as true if it contains a cat.
-These models were inspired by Andrew Ng's Deep Learning Specialization course, which can found on [here.](https://www.coursera.org/specializations/deep-learning)
+These models were inspired by Andrew Ng's Deep Learning Specialization course, which can found on [here.](https://www.coursera.org/specializations/deep-learning).
+Each model was written from scratch using Numpy and Pandas.

 To use a model, please enter one of the global directories and run the script.
 You must pass an image file to the program for it do anything.
 For example: `python cats_01.py < foo.png` will properly run the script!